sumn2u/learn-javascript/en/file-system/README.md

 })

 ```
-In summary, Node.js provides both synchronous and asynchronous file I/O options.
+Node.js provides both synchronous and asynchronous file I/O options.
 Asynchronous I/O is typically preferred for better performance and responsiveness, while synchronous I/O is used only when necessary and with caution, as it can block the program's execution.